hariharsubramanyam/sharding_algorithm/README.md

 ## Background

-Our hashtable must store a set of key-value pairs.
+A hashtable must store a set of key-value pairs.
 The key value pairs may not all fit on a single server, so we split the key value pairs into **shards**, spread the shards over a set of servers.

 Since a server can be a single point of failure, we need some fault tolerance.
 One way to achieve